cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-5-simulation-video-7.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: zzsfHbb-Xq0
 ---
-This video demonstrates how engineering design can create opportunities for option within the design of a project.
+This video demonstrates how engineering design can create opportunities for options within the design of a project.